Skip to main content

 Growth factors are proteins that stimulate cellular growth and proliferation.
 In a 2021 review published in Frontiers in Nutrition, the researchers note that colostrum contains significant amounts of insulin-like growth factors, transforming growth factors, and immune growth factors, which appear to protect the gastrointestinal tract from inflammation and drug-induced injuries (e.g., from anti-inflammatories).

-Based on the findings of an earlier review in Molecules, we can conclude the protective properties of growth factors are due to their essential role in the wound-healing process, and adding more of them to your body helps resolve the deficiencies that lead to chronic wounds.
+Based on the findings of an earlier review in Molecules, we can conclude that the protective properties of growth factors are due to their essential role in the wound-healing process, and adding more of them to your body may help resolve the deficiencies that lead to chronic wounds.
+More recently, a 2024 review identified additional positive health implications of growth factors, specifically relating to the gut, bones, muscles, and eyes.
+In this same review, the authors described colostrum as a “special supplement source” of growth factors owing to its “natural high bioavailability and high concentrations” thereof.

 Antimicrobials